Gold Vs Other Inflation Fighters: 10 Key Comparisons

 • Trading Volume: Gold generally has higher trading volumes, enhancing its liquidity.

-• Transaction Costs: Investors in TIPS and bonds may encounter broker fees, unlike the relatively straightforward purchase of gold.
+• Transaction Costs: Unlike the relatively straightforward purchase of gold, investors in TIPS and bonds may encounter broker fees.

 • Issuer Credit Risk: Unlike gold, TIPS and bonds carry issuer credit risk.